wp-plugins/digishop/readme.txt

 == Changelog ==

 = 1.0.8 =
+= added checkbox to select if the form submission should be done in a new window = fixed a call that was breaking because was referencing a different plugin of mine =

 = 1.0.7 =
 * put css classes on the buy now button in case people want to apply styles to it.